If you have a teenage daughter then grab a hat and hang to it. I’m about to serve up a few safety tips that may just save a life.

 Perhaps I am driven by the fact that I grew up in a seriously dangerous city where you had to be on alert at all times?

-Or maybe it’s because I was stalked by a crazy man who scared the life out of me from the ages of 14-16?
+Or maybe it’s because I was stalked by a crazy man who scared the life out of me for four years?

 That’s probably it.

-I’m talking about a serious stalker here.
+To be clear: I’m talking about a serious stalker here.
 He tracked my day-to-day life and called my mother to report my whereabouts and fashion choices just to scare her.
 It got really real.
 All of the proper authorities were involved.
-At one point I had a police escort to my dance team practice.
+At one point I had a police escort to and from my dance team practice.

 It was sick.